HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Sidebar: Common data formats

 Spreadsheet tools organize data in different formats.
-When you download spreadsheet data to your personal computer, you typically see its filename, followed by a period and a 3- or 4-character abbreviated extension, which represents the data format, as shown in Figure
+When you download spreadsheet data to your computer, you typically see its filename, followed by a period and a 3- or 4-character abbreviated extension, which represents the data format, as shown in Figure
 <a href="#fig:data-formats">2</a>.
 The most common data formats we use
 in this book are: